-One of the central part in mass spectrometric protein identification, digest mass search, along with ms/ms searching using the X!Tandem search engine is shown in Chapter 8, but also features like ms/ms fragmentation are covered (Chapter 10).
+One of the most recent advances in mass spectrometric protein identification, digest mass search, is shown in Chapter 8, but also features like ms/ms fragmentation are covered (Chapter 10).

 When performing mass spectrometry on proteins and peptides you are very likely to perform additional protein chemical procedures.
 For this purpose a number of features have been included: Searching a protein for amino acid composition, displaying the hydrophobicity index, reversed phase retention data of peptides, predicting secondary structure, comparing sequences with dot-plots, charge vs. pH graphs of peptides and proteins, digest HPLC chromatogram and mass spectra of peptide mixtures, etc.